Uniqueness in Haken's Theorem: From weakly aligned to aligned

 The $B$-leaves of $Y$ correspond to $\mathcal{D}_B$, and $A$-leaves to $\mathcal{D}_A$.
 The {\em branch-structure} $Y_c$ of $Y$ is obtained from $Y$ by removing all leaves; alternatively, it is the forest determined by the circles $T_c \cap E$ in $E$.

-The leaves of the branch structure correspond to the ``second-innermost" circles in the algorithm described above or, in terms of the original forest, they are the outermost forks.
-Applying the algorithm described above replaces the original leaves with new leaves, corresponding to what were originally outermost forks.
+The leaves of the branch structure correspond to the ``second-innermost" circles in the algorithm described above or, in terms of the original forest, they are the vertices that become leaves when the original leaves are removed.
+Applying the algorithm described above replaces the original leaves with these new leaves.
 Since we have no control over how the $1$-handles of $T_A \subset M_A$ and $T_B \subset M_B$ intersect the non-disk components of $E - T_c$, leaves may also sprout from every other vertex in $Y_c$.
 But one iteration of the algorithm described will decrease the height (or diameter) of each tree.
 This is shown schematically in Figure \ref{fig:Step2b}, where new leaves sprout in non-disk components of $E - T_c$.

-Since $genus(T_A) < genus (T)$, the inductive hypothesis says that the new $A$-leaves of $Y'$ (the ones contributed by what were previously outermost forks) are well-defined in $T_A$ up to congruence, so similarly well-defined in $T$.
-Add them to $\mathcal{D}_A$, compressing $T_c$ into $A$ and effectively $\bdd$-reducing $T_A \subset M_A$.
-See Figure \ref{fig:MakeY2}, Call the augmented collection $\mathcal{D'}_A$.
+Since the complexity of $(M_A, T_A)$ is less than the complexity of $(M, A)$ inductive Assumption \ref{ass:induct} says that the new $A$-leaves of $Y'$ (the ones corresponding to the leaves of the branch structure) are well-defined in $T_A$ up to congruence, so they are similarly well-defined in $T$.
+Add them to $\mathcal{D}_A$, compressing $T_c$ into $A$, typically $\bdd$-reducing $T_A \subset M_A$.
+See Figure \ref{fig:MakeY2}.
+Call the augmented collection $\mathcal{D'}_A$.